dbt-labs/docs.getdbt.com/website/blog/2023-05-02-modeling-ragged-time-varying-hierarchies.md

 ### Transactional model

-Our ERP system (Enterprise Resource Management) contains records that log when a specific component serial number (`component_id`) was installed in or removed from a parent assembly component (`assembly_id`).
+Our ERP system (Enterprise Resource Planning) contains records that log when a specific component serial number (`component_id`) was installed in or removed from a parent assembly component (`assembly_id`).
 The top-most assembly component is the eBike itself, which has no parent assembly.
 So when an eBike (specifically, the eBike with serial number "Bike-1") is originally constructed, the ERP system would contain records that look like the following.

 **`erp_components`:**